• Partners

 • To View Conversation History with the visitor: open the conversation, then expand the Previous conversation drop-down pane below the conversation.

-• To Transfer Chat Conversations to Other Queues or Agents: open the conversation, press transfer.button.label, then select a queue or user from the list.
+• To Transfer Chat Conversations to Other Queues or Agents: open the conversation, press Transfer, then select a queue or user from the list.

 5.3 Overview of the two Chat Windows